TommyGong08/MSIF/README.md

 import tqdm
 import matplotlib
 ```
-Or you just meet the requirements.txt in [Social-STGCNN](https://github.com/abduallahmohamed/Social-STGCNN).
+Or you can just meet the requirements.txt in [Social-STGCNN](https://github.com/abduallahmohamed/Social-STGCNN).

 ### Baseline and Dataset
 The Baseline of this method is [Social-STGCNN](https://github.com/abduallahmohamed/Social-STGCNN).